 Tools required are an alignment gauge, a ruler, a tracking force gauge, a FLAT record, a screwdriver or Allen keys of the right size (usually 2mm), a good light may also be helpful.
 Small needle-nose pliers and a magnifying glass all help.
-A good "test record" such as the Hi Fi News test record is useful.
+A good "test record" such as the Hi Fi News test record is this end ensure that tightening of any bolts is carried out gently and without causing undue strain.